kartikver15gr8/Switch-case/README.md

 **In Java, a switch statement is used to transfer control to a particular block of code, based on the value of the variable being tested.**

 *This repository contains my code written in java for understanding switch case*

+Switch case is used in machine designing in theory of computation